JustAnotherHeroRiding/What-The-Key/Song Key.md

 ##### Right now all components are loaded when the page first renders.
 Let's make it so that they are only rendered once their route is opened.
 `    path: 'news', loadChildren: () => import('./news/weather.module').then(m => m.WeatherModule)`
 This is how the example for lazy loading was.
 A new module was created.
 We will need to create a new module for each feature in my app that I do not want to load on the initial page render.
-- Create a module for the library
-- Create a module for the recycle bin/deleted component
+- Create a module for the library and recycle bin/deleted components as the logic is mostly the same here.
+These can even be condensed to one component.
 - Lazy load for components
-# Continue here #Checkpoint

 ## Junction tables